gohugoio/hugo/docs/content/community/press.md

 | [In Praise Of Hugo](http://sound-guru.com/blog/post/hello-world/)                                                                                                         | sound-guru.com                                                | 19 Oct 2013  |
 | [Hosting a blog on S3 and Cloudfront](http://www.danesparza.net/2013/07/hosting-a-blog-on-s3-and-cloudfront/)                                                             | Dan Esparza                                                   | 24 July 2013 |

-Have you written a post, article or tutorial on hugo?
-Send us a pull request or issue with the addition.